flavorjones/sqlean-ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/flavorjones/sqlean.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/flavorjones/sqlean/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/flavorjones/sqlean-ruby.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/flavorjones/sqlean-ruby/blob/main/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Sqlean project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/flavorjones/sqlean/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the sqlean-ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/flavorjones/sqlean-ruby/blob/main/CODE_OF_CONDUCT.md).